 In her room, she vented irritation by snatching a pillow off her bed and hurling it against the wall.
 It fell onto her desk and knocked over an inkpot.
 After she picked up the pillow, it was almost a relief to notice the stain of ink upon embroidered linen.
 Fiddly spell work would be required to remove it.
 She would have to give the casting her entire concentration.

 The next morning, she stopped in her tracks when she entered the Great Hall.
-She noticed a third year boy who wore accents of yellow pass by and impulsively touched his sleeve.
+She noticed a third year boy who wore accents of yellow pass by and impulsively grabbed his sleeve.
 "Who's that sitting next to Ted Tonks?"

 The boy craned his neck.
 "Mary Sullivan."